What is a Business Line of Credit?

 In the second example:

 - A business is extended LOC to the amount of $100,000

 A business line of credit can be offered to you as a revolving facility, which allows you to draw, repay, and redraw the funds as often as you like within a set period.

 A business line of credit is available secured or unsecured from both banks and non-bank lenders.
 Unlike a secured line of credit, an unsecured line of credit means you do not have to tie up any collateral or assets as security against the funds borrowed.
 Some lenders may only offer a secured LOC, so research and compare lenders to find the best one for you.

-If you’re interested in applying for a business line of credit, you should be able to speak to:
+If you’re interested in applying, you should be able to speak to:

 - Your bank

 - Non-bank lenders

 You can apply for a Business Line of Credit online with a number of specialist lenders.
 You can see how each business finance lender compares in our reviews below:

 If you’d like to see a full list of business loan lenders in Australia and learn how to compare various offers, you can visit our Lender Reviews section.